Griff the Invisible

-Griff the Invisible is a 2010 Australian romantic superhero, comedy-drama film written and directed by Leon Ford.

-The story is about Griff (Ryan Kwanten), a socially awkward office worker who spends his days being bullied by his workmates.
-At night he is Griff the Invisible, a superhero who roams the streets of his neighbourhood, protecting the innocent.
-Griff has his world turned upside down when he meets Melody (Maeve Dermody), the beautiful young daughter of a hardware store owner, who shares his passion for the impossible.
+Griff the Invisible is a 2010 Australian romantic superhero comedy-drama film written and directed by Leon Ford.
+Its storyline centres on a socially awkward office worker bullied by his workmates during the daytime and turning himself at nighttime into a superhero who roams the streets of his neighbourhood and protects the innocent.

+Griff the Invisible had its world premiere at the 2010 Toronto International Film Festival (TIFF), where it was well received by audiences "who seemed charmed by this offbeat tale".
+It also screened at the 2011 Berlin International Film Festival in February 2011 in the "generation" sidebar where it was well received by a predominantly teenage crowd.
 The film won the AACTA award for Best Original Screenplay.

-Griff the Invisible had its world premiere at the 2010 Toronto International Film Festival (TIFF), where it was well received by audiences "who seemed charmed by this offbeat tale".
-The film also screened at the 2011 Berlin International Film Festival in February 2011 in the "generation" sidebar where it was well received by a predominantly teenage crowd.